-To the extent permitted by the Italian privacy law, the confidentiality of all persons involved in a sexual harassment investigation or complaint will be observed, except insofar as information needs to be disclosed so that the University may effectively and adequately investigate the matter or take appropriate corrective measures.
-It is understood that when a sexual harassment incident is reported to any University employee, that person has a duty to convey the information to the appropriate University authority for action.
+To the extent permitted by the Italian and European privacy laws (Art.
+13 law degree of June 30, 2003, n.196, and EU General Data Protection law 2016/679), the confidentiality of all persons involved in a discrimination, harassment or sexual harassment investigation or complaint will be observed, except insofar as information needs to be disclosed so that the University may effectively and adequately investigate the matter or take appropriate corrective measures.
+It is understood that when a discrimination, harassment or sexual harassment incident is reported to any University employee, that person has a duty to convey the information to the appropriate University authority for action.